Ashfield, Massachusetts: History

-Ashfield was first settled in 1743 and was officially incorporated in 1765.
-The town was originally called "Huntstown" for Captain Ephraim Hunt, who died in King William's War, and who had inherited the land as payment for his services.
+Ashfield was first settled prior to 1743 by a freed slave named Heber who had purchased rights and drew lot #1 in 1739.
+Ashfield was officially incorporated in 1765.
+The town was originally called "Huntstown" for Captain Ephraim Hunt, who died in King William's War.
+Sixty of his crew had petitioned for and been granted the land as compensation for hardships and services during the ill designed "expedition to Canada" in 1690.

-The first permanent settlement was in 1745, by Richard Ellis, an Irish immigrant from the town of Easton.
+≠The first permanent settlement was in 1745, by Richard Ellis, an Irish immigrant from the town of Easton.
 The town was renamed upon reincorporation, although there is debate over its namesake; it is either for the ash trees in the area, or because Governor Bernard had friends in Ashfield, England.
 The town had a small peppermint industry in the nineteenth century, but for the most part the town has had a mostly agrarian economy, with some tourism around Ashfield Lake.

-Ashfield is the birthplace of prominent director Cecil B. DeMille (whose parents were vacationing in the town at the time), Alvan Clark, nineteenth century astronomer and telescope maker, and William S. Clark, member of the Massachusetts Senate and third president of Massachusetts Agricultural College (now UMass Amherst).
+Ashfield is the birthplace of prominent film director Cecil B. DeMille (whose parents were vacationing in the town at the time); Alvan Clark, nineteenth century astronomer and telescope maker; and William S. Clark, member of the Massachusetts Senate and third president of Massachusetts Agricultural College (now UMass Amherst).